 Microphones are inherently analog devices.
 So if we are to record a source louder than a microphone's max SPL, we will get analog distortion in the mic's circuitry and output.

 Personally, I try my best not to subject microphones to sound sources above their maximum SPL.
-There could be other issues that arise with overloading their circuitry and I prefer to have my microphones perform the way they’re meant to.
+Other issues could arise with overloading their circuitry, and I prefer to have my microphones perform the way they're meant to.

-Analog distortion and saturation are very difficult to measure holistically.
+Analog distortion and saturation are complicated to measure holistically.
 Therefore, microphone distortion is most often measured as total harmonic distortion.

 What Is Total Harmonic Distortion?

 Total harmonic distortion (THD) is the ratio of the sum of the powers of all harmonics to the power of their fundamental frequency.
 In other words, a specific measurement of saturation in a sine wave signal.